tonyppe/python_begin/index.md

 # Introduction

 This Python reference guide provides a structured overview of essential language elements and programming concepts.
 It covers syntax, data types, operators, control flow, functions, data structures, modules, packages, file handling, exception handling, and object-oriented programming principles.
-Designed for quick information rereference, each concept is presented with practical examples, best practices, and common pitfalls.
+Designed for quick information reference, each concept is presented with practical examples, best practices, and common pitfalls.

 # Table of Contents